addiscent/vagrant-ruby-rails/README.md

 ##### Port Mapping

-The _Rails_ server port default number is 3000.
-The _vagrant-ruby-rails_ _Vagrantfile_ maps _guest-vbox_ port number 3000 to _host_ port number 3033, so it will not conflict with the _host's_ Rails default port 3000 you may have already been using before installing the _vagrant-ruby-rails_ _guest-vbox_.
+A _Rails_ server port default number is 3000.
+The _vagrant-ruby-rails_ _Vagrantfile_ maps _guest-vbox_ port number 3000 to _host_ port number 3033.
+In order to prevent port assignment conflict with a possible previous installation of _Rails_ on the _host_, port 3033 was chosen so it will not conflict with the _host's_ _Rails_ default port 3000.
 The choice of port number 3033 is arbitrary.
-If you wish to change this port mapping to a _host_ number port which better suits your needs, you can do so by editing the _Vagrantfile_.
-By revising this port mapping for each instance, you may also run more than one instance of _vagrant-ruby-rails_ _guest-vbox_ at the same time, (you may install as many _vagrant-ruby-rails_ _Vagrant Boxes_ as the host has resources to run).
+If you wish to change this port mapping to a _host_ port number which better suits your needs, you can do so by editing the _Vagrantfile_.

+You may also run more than one instance of _vagrant-ruby-rails_ _guest-vbox_ at the same time, by revising this port mapping for each additional instance of a _guest-vbox_ installed.
+You may install as many _vagrant-ruby-rails_ _Vagrant Boxes_ as the host has resources to run.
+When installing multiple _guest-vboxes_, the port assigment directive must be changed in the _Vagrantfile_ before a conflicting _guest-vbox_ is provisioned the first time.
+During "vagrant up", a port conflict error message notifies the operator if a conflict is detected.
 For more information, see the _Vagrant_ documentation about the _config.vm.network_ directive.

 ##### Memory (RAM) Usage

 The amount of memory allocated to the _guest-vbox_ by default is the minimum necessary for compiling Ruby, Gems, and Rails during installation.
 Based on your application needs, after installation you may wish to reduce or increase the amount of memory allocated to your _guest-vbox_.
-If that is the case, after installation of this _guest-vbox_, you can use the _Vagrantfile_ directive _vb.memory_ to change the amount of allocated memory.
-For more information, see the _Vagrant_ documentation.
+If that is the case, after installation of a _guest-vbox_, you can use the _Vagrantfile_ directive _vb.memory_ to change the amount of allocated memory.
+For more information, see the _Vagrantfile_ documentation.

 ##### Storage Usage

 _VirtualBox_ will dynamically increase the size of the _guest-vbox_ _Ubuntu Server_ virtual disk drive as you add new files into its file system.
 The maximum virtual disk drive size of this _guest-vbox_ _Ubuntu Server_ is 40GB.
-This limit was set by the original developer of the _Ubuntu Server 14.04_ _VirtualBox_ image; it cannot be changed by the user.
+This limit was set by the original developer of the _Ubuntu Server 16.04_ _VirtualBox_ image; it cannot be changed by the user.

 ##### Provisioning

 Provisioning is a process during which all of the components needed for the _vagrant-ruby-rails_ _guest-vbox_ are downloaded, built, and placed into the _vagrant-ruby-rails_ _guest-vbox_.
-By default, _Vagrant_ executes this time-consumng provisioning of the _guest-vbox_ only the first time "vagrant up" is executed.
+By default, _Vagrant_ executes this time-consuming provisioning of the _guest-vbox_ only the first time "vagrant up" is executed.
 Subsequent "vagrant up" commands will fetch the previously provisioned image from _host_ local storage, rather than redundantly provisioning the _guest-vbox_ every time "vagrant up" is executed.

 The provisioning file is the _Vagrantfile_.
 Inspect the _Vagrantfile_, and notice the provisioning commands which are located at the end of the file, following the "config.vm.provision" directive.
 Notice that these are typical GNU/Linux-style commands which you might use on a command line or in a _Bash_ shell script.
 By understanding how the _Vagrant_-specific directives, and the _Bash_-type commands work together, you can easily change the default versions of the components installed, or add/remove components, as desired.

 Note that if you change the provisioning commands at the end of the _Vagrantfile_, the installed _guest-vbox_ image will need to be rebuilt, (re-provisioned), in order to implement those changes.
 The _guest-vbox_ is re-provisioned by executing the "vagrant provision" command.

-Please see the _Vagrant_ documentation for more information about provisioning _Vagrant Boxes_.
+See the _Vagrant_ documentation for more information about provisioning _Vagrant Boxes_.

 ##### Installing _Vagrant_